crowdfightcovid19/req-550-Syria/docs/README.md

 ### Credits

-Built by Jordan Klein and Alberto Pascual-García
+* Built by Jordan Klein and Alberto Pascual-García.
-We  thank [SMART Agency]() for providing the pictures (all rights reserved).
+* We  thank [SMART Agency]() for providing the pictures (all rights reserved).
-We thank the developers of the template  [Beautiful Jekyll](https://beautifuljekyll.com/)
+* We thank the developers of the template  [Beautiful Jekyll](https://beautifuljekyll.com/)

 ### Disclaimer
 This report is based on research performed at the initiative of the Pax Syriana